smbeiragh/sanam/README.md

 1. variables are easier to locate and search
 2. variables lets us benefit IDE auto complete

-hsl color format is recomanded because:
+hsl(hue, saturation, lightness) color format is recommended because:

 1. it's more understandable and meaningful to humans
-2. it's easer to notice un-intended color changes
+2. it's easier to notice un-intended color changes

 sometimes we need to create an extra shade of a defined color which is not pre defined in variable in such cases we can use helper function to apply a custom